 - See the video - how I make Swiss meringue buttercream

-- Melt the chocolate in a microwave-safe bowl or double boiler.
+- Chocolate - Melt the chocolate in a microwave-safe bowl or double boiler.

-- In the bowl of a stand mixer, place the egg whites and sugar and place it over a pot of simmering water - this is called a double boiler.
+- Temper - In the bowl of a stand mixer, place the egg whites and sugar and place it over a pot of simmering water.
+Using the whisk whip until all the sugar has dissolved and the egg whites are barely warm (about 160 F)

-- Take the bowl off the heat and place it on the stand mixer.
+Pro tip - this is called a double boiler method. the top bowl must not touch the simmering water in the bottom pot or the eggs will cook. - Whip - Take the bowl off the heat and place it on the stand mixer.
 Whip the egg whites until you have a thick meringue with stiff peaks.
+Let the mixer continue to whip on low until the mixer bowl feels cool to the touch.

 Assemble

-- Top with a big dollop of buttercream - spread evenly using a straight-edge spatula.
-Place the next layer on top followed by more buttercream, followed by the final layer.
+Pro tip - simple syrup is just sugar water that has been boiled and cooled.
+Used to keep cake layers moist. - Stack - Place a cake layer on the cake board or cake stand.
+Top with a big dollop of buttercream - spread evenly using a straight-edge spatula.
+Place the next layer followed by more buttercream, then the final layer.
+Chill the cake for 15 minutes.

 Pro tip - Chilling the cake at this point will ensure the layers don't move when you frost the outside.
-Though, if you leave the cake uncovered in the fridge for too long it can dry out.
-So, 10 minutes is all you need. - Spread the remaining buttercream around and on top of the cake.

-Pro tip - A straight-edge spatula for the top, an offset spatula, and a bench scraper for the sides work better. - I’ve used an icing comb to create a pattern on the outside but you can choose to create a smooth effect with a bench scraper or a rustic finish with a spatula.
+Pro tip - A straight-edge spatula for the top, an offset spatula, and a bench scraper for the sides work better. - Texture - I’ve used an icing comb to create a pattern on the outside but you can choose to create a smooth effect with a bench scraper or a rustic finish with a spatula.

 Storage

-- The cake will stay fresh for up to 3 days at cool room temperature and longer if kept in the fridge.
+- The baked cake layers will stay fresh for up to two days at cool room temperature, longer if kept in the fridge.
+It can be frozen for a month or more.

 More chocolate cakes